athm-fe/create-autofe-app/README.md

 create-autofe-app my-app
 cd my-app/
 npm start
 ```

 Then open [http://localhost:3000/](http://localhost:3000/) to see your app.<br>
 When you’re ready to deploy to production, create a minified bundle with `npm run build`.

+### Get Started Immediately

+You **don’t** need to install or configure tools like Gulp, Webpack or Babel.<br>
+They are preconfigured and hidden so that you can focus on the code.

+Just create a project, and you’re good to go.

 ## Getting Started